PerryRhodan/TTSDK-Core/README.md

   they are not precise in their timings, and a blocking task will block all subsequent tasks!

+  This implemenation is inferior to javas Timer (https://docs.oracle.com/javase/7/docs/api/java/util/Timer.html#scheduleAtFixedRate), which schedules tasks like this in a better way.
+  This implemenation however is different in that it runs all tasks on one single thread, which might be desired in some situation, which is why I kept it.

   Implement your tasks that need to be done periodically:

 ```java